-As part of the voluntary disclosure of the non-financial statement, IMMOFINANZ Group also reports information in accordance with the EU Taxonomy (see section "EU Taxonomy", page 153ff).
+As part of the voluntary disclosure of the non-financial statement, IMMOFINANZ Group also reports information in accordance with the EU Taxonomy (see section Reporting according to Art.
+8 of the Taxonomy Regulation of the European Union" EU Taxonomy).

 Local authorities